Postpartum infections can be observed in various parts of the body - boggy uterus, breast - and you must watch for them.

 - Soft tissue infection, etc.

 After delivery, the woman body is prone to postnatal infections which are caused by bacteria and other microorganisms.
 Infections can be caused by staphylococcus, a bacterial usually present in the oral cavity of the baby or within the abdominal and uterus lining of the mother.

 Postpartum infections take various forms in the mother's body.
 These infections can be expressed as abscesses in the breast, chills, fever, swelling of the body or abdominal pain after giving birth.

 There may also be an inflammation of the urethra lining, and other parts of the body.
 There could also be some sort of itching around the vagina coupled with other disturbing symptoms in the vagina.

-The most common signs or postpartum infection symptom or signs observable when there are postpartum infections are:
+The most common signs of postpartum infections are:

 - Too much bleeding or hemorrhage discharge from the vagina.

 - Foul smell coming out from the vagina.

 - Little or no bleeding after delivery is a potential problem as well